YoungXIAO13/ObjectPoseEstimationSummary/README.md

 ## Rendering methods

+### Differentiable Renderer
+[Neural 3D Mesh Renderer](http://hiroharu-kato.com/projects_en/neural_renderer.html): Kato el al. CVPR 2018

+[RenderNet](https://github.com/thunguyenphuoc/RenderNet): Thu et al. NIPS 2018

 ### Blender Render
-In this repo, we provide python code to generate rendering images from 3D models using blender as a python module that is easy to install : )
+In this repo, we provide python code to generate rendering images from 3D models using blender as a python module that is easy to install and generate photo-realistic images : )

 **TODO**: scripts about how to use it.